Italian Wine Regions

 Puglia used to be known just for bulk wine, whether this ended up ‘improving’ the wines of less reliably sunny areas or in the supermarkets of northern Europe.
 Now it is also a buzzing new quality area, with a distinctive set of grape varieties (especially the reds: Primitivo, Nero di Troia, Negroamaro, Susumaniello).
 Read more

 If Sicily were an independent country (and many locals think it is), it would be a major wine power in its own right.
-As well as high volume wines, it has a great range of sites from the hot and windy to cooler, high elevation, Etna.
+It has high volume wines, but also it has a great range of sites.
+These range from the hot and windy plains to the cooler, high elevation Mount Etna.
 Marry that with a full range of distinctive local varieties and you have a remarkable wine scene.
 Read more